TheShermanTanker/pypy/pypy/doc/extradoc.rst

   distributed multi-user/multi-programmer virtual world.

 * `LLVM`_ the low level virtual machine project.

-* `CLR under the hood`_ (powerpoint, works with open office) gives a good introduction to the underlying models of Microsoft's Common Language Runtime, the Intermediate Language, JIT and GC issues.

 * spyweb translates Python programs to Scheme. (site unavailable)